 I had been doing insight meditation (Also called Vipassana, Ch’an or Zen) for 14 years at that point, though not with real diligence.
 All of a sudden, I had the powers of insight and introspection that I thought might be there at the end of my life.
 There it was, fully-formed.

 That’s not all I had.
 I noticed that my hands were tingling a lot, and I had heard that these sensations were used in spiritual healing.
 Years earlier I had lived with a healer, called Karmu in Cambridge, Massachusetts.
 He had told me how to use these sensations as a part of his healing work.
 I mentioned it to a friend, who had a muscle cramp in one leg that had been bothering him for several months.
 I put my hands on his leg, and imagined that there were holes in the palms of my hands, and that I was breathing through these holes.
 In no time, I was overcome with a wave of emotion, and my hands began to tingle more intensely than they had before.
 I also felt heat coming out of my hands.
 Soon, I felt that I had done ‘it’, whatever ‘it’ was.
 My friend stood up to announce that the cramp was gone.
 It never came back, either.
-I have continued to use this skill once in a while, but I don’t think that being a healer is my true calling in life.
+I have continued to use this skill occasionally, but I don’t think that being a healer is my true calling in life.
 I am what I want to be: a brain scientist exploring consciousness, and healing is only one of the things my consciousness is capable of learning.

 I went on using this session, with both solenoids over the left ears, for some time.
 Eventually, I abandoned it.
 It created too many anxiety attacks.
 Just to show the power of an interhemispheric intrusion, I’ll tell you a story.
 One day, I was in the middle of an anxiety attack, trying to stay focused on the sensation of anxiety, instead of going into fearful thoughts, I decided, consciously, to simply relax.
 At the time, I was looking at a television program where a pretty overweight woman was talking about something.
 As I relaxed, the sensations became more intense for a moment, and then sort of ‘cracked’.
-All of a sudden I was looking at this woman and thinking “how gorgeous!”.
-This woman, who I never would have looked at before this way, was SEXY!!!!
-The fear was completely gone, and replaced with …….well, you know.
+All of a sudden I was looking at this woman and thinking “how gorgeous!”
+This woman, who I never would have looked at before this way, was SEXY!
+The fear was completely gone and replaced with …well, you know.

 To this day, I can admire and be attracted to many more ‘types’ of women than before.
-It seems to permanent.
-The point is that an episode of fear can induce its opposite In this case, pleasant desire.
+It seems to be permanent.
+The point is that an episode of fear can induce its opposite in this case, pleasant desire.
 It can happen when an emotion is denied the usual cognitive outlets, so that the only place for it to go is into the same structure on the other side of the brain.
 The amygdala is associated with both recognition, and sexuality.
 I had simply experienced a lowering of the thresholds associated with recognizing potential sexual partners, so that now, I have broader tastes.
 I had put a strain on my amygdala, and it was released in an instant.

 I had told some people about this experience, and they wanted to try it.
 I didn’t have the heart to take them through the preceding phase where their right side was given more stimulation than the left.